 – $90 for 30 sachets, 1 sachet per serving

-Typically Rhonda takes a maintenance dose of probiotics between once per week and once every 2 weeks.
+Typically Dr. Rhonda Patrick takes a maintenance dose of probiotics between once per week and once every 2 weeks.
 Specifically she takes the sachets containing 450 billion live bacteria:

-What Rhonda leaves out in the tweet, is that the packet (sachet) form contains 4x as many live bacteria as a serving via the pills.
+What Dr. Rhonda Patrick leaves out in the tweet, is that the packet (sachet) form contains 4x as many live bacteria as a serving via the pills.

-Recently, whilst she has been breastfeeding, she has been taking 1 sachet per day.
+Recently, while she has been breastfeeding, she has been taking 1 sachet per day.

 Rhonda knows so much about this subject, compared to the layman, that I tend to take her advice.
 She talks about two main problems with other probiotics:

 - They don’t contain a meaningful amount of live bacteria